Compare/Veto vs DIY

 Is Veto's SDK really open source?

 Yes.
-The TypeScript SDK, Python SDK, policy engine, and CLI are all Apache-2.0 licensed.
-The core authorization logic runs locally in your process.
-You can self-host the SDK without any Veto cloud dependency.
-The managed cloud adds dashboard, team features, audit retention, and MCP gateway — but the authorization core is yours.
+TypeScript SDK, Python SDK, policy engine, and CLI are Apache-2.0 licensed on GitHub.
+The core authorization logic runs in your process.
+The managed cloud adds dashboard, team features, and audit retention, but the authorization core is yours.

-The code is free to write, but engineering time isn't.
-At $100/hour fully loaded, a 12-week build costs $48,000 in salary alone.
-Ongoing maintenance at 30 hours/month adds $36,000/year.
-Plus opportunity cost: those engineers could be building features customers pay for instead of infrastructure.
-DIY makes sense when authorization is your core product — not when it's a prerequisite for your actual product.
+The code is free to write.
+Engineering time isn't.
+A 12-week build at $100/hr costs $48,000 in salary.
+Monthly maintenance at 30 hours adds $36,000/year.
+The bigger cost is opportunity: those engineers could be building features customers pay for.
+DIY is the right call when authorization is your product.
+It's the wrong call when authorization is a prerequisite for your product.